memfault/interrupt/_drafts/unit-test-mocking.md

 ![](/img/unit-testing-mocking/protocol.png)

-We added the **command** field because we want to build a flexible protocol that can tell the device to do more things than just read and write key/value pairs.
+We added the **command** field because we want to build a flexible protocol that can tell the device to do more things than just read and write key/value ("kv") pairs.

 Some other common remote commands I've seen implemented include: